History of Poland in the early modern period (1569–1795): Michael Korybut Wiśniowiecki (1669–1673)

 Following the abdication of King John Casimir Vasa and the end of the Deluge, the Polish nobility (szlachta), disappointed with the rule of the Vasa dynasty monarchs, elected Michał Korybut Wiśniowiecki as king, believing that as a non-foreigner he would further the interests of the Polish–Lithuanian Commonwealth.
 He was the first ruler of Polish origin since the last of Jagiellon dynasty, Sigismund II Augustus, died in 1572.
 Michael was a son of a controversial but popular with szlachta military commander Jeremi Wiśniowiecki, known for his actions during the Khmelnytsky Uprising.

 His reign was not successful.
-Michael lost a war against the Ottoman Empire, with the Turks occupying Podolia and most of Ukraine from 1672–1673.
+Michael lost a war against the Ottoman Empire, with the Turks occupying Podolia and most of Ukraine from 1672 to 1673.
 Wiśniowiecki was a passive monarch who readily played into the hands of the Habsburgs.
 He was unable to cope with his responsibilities and with the different quarreling factions within Poland.